 The end result here is that there is a much higher rate of problems installing pool equipment purchased online versus equipment supplied by the installer.
-An installer will be using equipment they are familiar with, and they will have everything you need to install it on any system.
+An installer will be using equipment they are familiar with, and they will have everything they need to install it on any system.
 I would almost never need to take a second trip out to install equipment that I am supplying.
 When you order through Amazon or EBay the equipment that is being sent to you has been kicking around in a warehouse for months or years, and goes through a hellacious shipping route to arrive at your door (within 24 hours of ordering).
 The rate of broken and or missing pieces on equipment ordered online is extremely high versus pool equipment ordered and picked up from pool equipment wholesale centers.

 Paying For Something You Didn't Get